Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 {% include section-navigation-tiles.html type="vis-guide"%}

-{% include callout.html type="note" content="Author photos should be autopopulated from their GitHub account - can't seem to get it to trigger yet." %}

 ## Contributors

 These project is a joint effort from the following people, housed at multiple Australian insitutions